Semiparametric point process modeling of blinking artifacts in PALM: Independent Blinking Cluster point processes

 \section{Independent Blinking Cluster point processes}

-In this section we introduce the IBCpp family of models, which is a subset of clustered spatio-temporal point processes with a particular spatio-temporal clustering structure that is natural for modeling of super resolution microscopy data.
-We consider some moment results and summary statistics of interest for IBCpps, and finally construct the PALM-IBCpp, which is a semiparametric IBCpp model tailored for PALM data.
+In this section we introduce and motivate the IBCpp family of models, which is a subset of clustered spatio-temporal point processes with a particular spatio-temporal clustering structure that is natural for modeling of SMLM data.
+We then consider a moment result with particular importance for parameter estimation.
+Finally, we construct the PALM-IBCpp, which is a semiparametric IBCpp model tailored for PALM data.